 The people visiting your website are much more likely to buy than someone who has never heard of you.
 Don’t let those ready-to-buy leads escape.
 Leadfeeder shows you the companies visiting your website and enriches this information with contact data.
 Use Leadfeeder to reach out to key decision makers when they are researching your company and beat competitors to the sale.

-Connect your Google Analytics in 2 minutes and sign up for a free 14 day trial.
-You’ll instantly see 30 days of historic leads.
+Simply install the Leadfeeder Tracker script and connect your Google Analytics in less than 5 minutes and sign up for a free 14 day trial.

 B2B sales stats

 - 75% of buyers use social media to find information about vendors.
 (IDC)